 Not that we want to toot our own horn, but we do love our own contact page!

-We rebranded our website within the last year, and the contact page was just one element of that.
+We rebranded our website a few years ago, and the contact page was just one element of that.
 With our broadened color scheme and new gradient, drop shadow, and wave elements, we went all in on the page to make it look inviting and easy to use.

-Under the form, we have a map to our office location along with the address, phone number, and email.
-We also used this opportunity to include CTAs for guest blogging and joining the team, making it easy to learn about these common inquiries that we receive.
+In the background, we have a map to our office location along with the address, phone number, and email.
+We also used this opportunity to include CTAs for inquiring about sponsored guest blogs, joining the team, and submitting requests for project work.
+The plan is to make it easy to learn about these common inquiries that we receive.